Year of the Monkey Tournament Results

 3rd Place, Vince Corning

-90kg Division: 1st Place, Immanuel
+90kg Division: 1st Place, Immanuel Robinson

 82kg Division: 2nd Place, Eric Brooks